simondlevy/MulticopterSim/README.md

 Now double-click on <b>MulticopterSim.uproject</b> to launch UnrealEditor; then click the Compile icon at the top.
 You can then use your favorite code editor (ours is
 <a href="https://www.vim.org">vim</a>) to edit the source code in <b>Source/MulticopterSim</b>.

+## Windows

-If you have any difficulty doing this, you can right-click on the <b>MulticopterSim.uproject</b> file and select <b>Generate Visual Studio project file</b> to generate a <b>.sln</b> file, which will launch Visual Studio with a double-click.
+If you have any difficulty doing this on Windows, you can right-click on the <b>MulticopterSim.uproject</b> file and select <b>Generate Visual Studio project file</b> to generate a <b>.sln</b> file, which will launch Visual Studio with a double-click.

+## Linux

+If you run into trouble building the project on Linux, you can run the <b>build.sh</b> script, which will show you the compiling and linking of the project file-by-file.
+[Edit]() this script to reflect where you installed UnrealEngine.

 # Launch and fly!